jacohend/swarm-mode/README.md

 1. remove stack from swarm: ```./run-swarm.sh rm```

-**To run this or your own example on an AWS Swarm:**
+**To run this or your own example on an AWS EC2 Swarm:**

-1. Edit your AWS credentials into scripts/swarm_setup.sh and make sure the awscli binary is setup for your aws account.
+1. Edit your AWS credentials and desired EC2 configuration flags into scripts/swarm_setup.sh and make sure the awscli binary is setup for your aws account.

 1. Execute ```./swarm_setup.sh``` to create a multi-host swarm cluster to your specification